Doctoral Internship Psychology Training Program

 Additional Evidence-Based Training Opportunities

-CFDC is committed to the training of evidenced-based, empirically supported therapeutic models.
-Past interns have been trained in the following evidence-based training models: Trauma-Focused Cognitive Behavioral Therapy Seeking Safety, Crisis-Oriented Recovery Services and Interpersonal Psychotherapy.
+CFDC is committed to the training of evidence-based (EBP), empirically supported therapeutic models.
+Past interns have been trained and received certification in the following EBP’s: Interpersonal Psychotherapy (IPT), Crisis Oriented Recovery Services (CORS), Managing and Adapting Practices (MAP), Seeking Safety (SS), and Trauma Focused-Cognitive Behavioral Therapy (TF-CBT)

-A one-hour, bi-monthly, multidisciplinary psychodiagnostic seminar fosters the interns’ abilities to conceptualize, accurately diagnose and present comprehensive cases.
-This seminar assists the interns in treatment and educational planning, as well as identifying appropriate recommendations and referrals.
-The multidisciplinary staff includes: psychiatrists, psychologists and clinical social workers.
+A one-hour, bi-monthly, multidisciplinary psychodiagnostic seminar fosters the interns’ ability to conceptualize, accurately diagnosis, and present comprehensive cases.
+The seminar assists the intern in treatment and educational planning, as well as identifying appropriate recommendations and referrals.
+The multidisciplinary staff includes: psychiatrists, psychologists, and clinical social workers.

-Supervision at Providence Saint John’s CFDC is conducted according to Stoltenbberg’s (1981) Integrated Developmental Model, which delineates distinct stages of supervisee development from novice to expert and specifically defines characteristics and skills at each level.
-This model allows supervisors to assess their supervisee’s unique level of competence in hopes of advancing the intern to subsequent stages of development.
+Supervision at CFDC is conducted according to Stoltenberg’s (1981) Integrated Developmental Model (IDM), which delineates distinct stages of supervisee development from novice to expert and specifically defines characteristics and skills at each level.
+This model allows supervisors to assess their supervisee’s unique stages of development.
 Interns are expected to video/audio tape their sessions.
-Interns are evaluated and serve as evaluators of their current supervisors to ensure their needs are being met within the supervisory relationship.
+Interns are both evaluated and act as evaluators of their current supervisors to ensure that their needs are met within supervisory relationship.
 Each quarter, supervisors and supervisees engage in this evaluative process and discuss the outcome in supervision to make any needed adjustments.
-All intern supervisors also participate in supervision on a monthly basis.
+All intern supervisors also participate in supervision of supervision on a monthly basis.
 Both self-report and videotaped sessions are utilized to ensure the quality of supervision being provided to pre-doctoral interns.
-This is a unique component to our training program and affords supervisors the opportunity to further assess and develop their own skills and competencies in their roles as supervisors.
+This is a unique opportunity to further assess and develop their own skills and competency in their roles as supervisors.

-Doctoral Interns receive at least four hours of supervision weekly:
+Interns receive at least 4 hours of supervision weekly: